smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

     installed, so that the installation path can be registered in the LSAM eMail Management control data.
-3. If not already done, update the IBM i LSAM (agent) version 04.00.03 software in the IBM i partition using the LSAM\'s PTF tools.
+3. If not already done, update the IBM i LSAM (agent) version 04.00.03 software in the IBM i partition using the LSAM's PTF tools.
 Verify that PTFs 403067 - 403069 have been installed.
-4. Manually create a directory structure (using command \'mkdir\') within the IBM i IFS (Integrated File System) disk space, where the message text temporary files will be constructed.
-The recommended IFS path would be one of these two alternatives, depending on the site standards for IFS organization: \'/SMA/ClientMail/\' or
+4. Manually create a directory structure (using command 'mkdir') within the IBM i IFS (Integrated File System) disk space, where the message text temporary files will be constructed.
+The recommended IFS path would be one of these two alternatives, depending on the site standards for IFS organization: '/SMA/ClientMail/' or '/home/SMA/ClientMail/'.
-    \'/home/SMA/ClientMail/\'.

 ## How to Configure an eMail Task